 Hamish Whyte was born near Glasgow where he lived for many years before moving to Edinburgh in 2004.

-He has edited many anthologies of Scottish literature, including Noise and Smoky Breath: an illustrated anthology of Glasgow poems 1900-1983, The Scottish Cat and An Arran Anthology, Kin: Scottish Poems about Family (Polygon/Scottish Poetry Library), as well as co-editing several issues of New Writing Scotland.
+He has edited many anthologies of Scottish literature, including Noise and Smoky Breath: an illustrated anthology of Glasgow poems 1900-1983, The Scottish Cat and An Arran Anthology, Kin: Scottish Poems about Family (Polygon/Scottish Poetry Library), and Scottish Cats (Birlinn) as well as co-editing several issues of New Writing Scotland.

 He runs Mariscat Press, publishing the poetry of Edwin Morgan, Gael Turnbull, Janice Galloway, Stewart Conn and A.L.
 Kennedy among others.